red/REP/README.md

 Wishes will be reviewed using a triage process, the three outcomes being:
 #### Wish granted
 The issue will be closed.
-A new issue will be opened on the red source repo with a type of wish task.
+A new issue will be opened on the red source repo with a type.task.wish label to track the implementation of the wish.
 #### Wish denied
 The issue will be closed and no further action will be taken.
 #### REP required